ramonimbao/ramonimbao.github.io/content/herringbone.md

 {{ image(src="/images/herringbone/hp_gap.jpg", description="Note that there's a small gap between the PCB and support layer.
 The support layer won't sit flush on the PCB.") }}

 Install the aluminum cone feet now if you have any.
-Place the
+Place the bottom layers on top of each other.

 {{ image(src="/images/herringbone/hp_feet.jpg", description="") }}